 - Right Channel

-Over the last few years, implementation of 4 R’s strategy for personalization in the business world has become more and more prevalent.
+Over the last few years, the implementation of 4 R’s strategy for personalization in the business world has become more and more prevalent.
 From marketing and customer communication to product creation and beyond, it is now the expectation of most customers.

 To take a simple example:

 Amazon has been personalizing its marketing since, 2012.
 This shouldn’t come as a surprise, but its ability to use data for a customized user experience can’t go unrecognized.
 Amazon uses purchase history and viewed product history to recommend more purchases and all the time emails always use personalization and are targeted to an individual.

 It’s brilliant to see how they have personalized product accordingly to my behavior; look at what I see when I log into my account:

 I have just shifted my house and was searching online for a key stand and speakers.
 That is the first thing I saw every time I log into my account or on Facebook.
 Amazon has shown that it understands me and it builds trust and saves me time by presenting me things I’ll like.
 This is part of the reason anytime I think about an online purchase, I go there first.

 But how does a restaurant owner understand all this and go about doing personalized marketing?
-Please note to implement any strategy, and you need to have a good CRM which can help you identify customer on various attributes.
+Please note to implement any strategy, and you need to have a good CRM which can help you identify the customer on various attributes.

-To achieve a basic personalized restaurant marketing campaign, following parameters need to be kept in mind:
+To achieve a basic personalized restaurant marketing campaign, the following parameters need to be kept in mind:

 - The regularity of the customer